rakshaayanplatform/mvpi-regulatory-platform/AI_ML_TASKS_COMPLETE_GUIDE.md

 ---

-*This comprehensive guide is optimized for the 33-hour constraint and focuses on implementing the existing FastAPI service structure with complete database integration for the Medical Device Adverse Event Reporting System.*
+*This comprehensive guide focuses on implementing the existing FastAPI service structure with complete database integration for the Medical Device Adverse Event Reporting System.*